mikedigriz/Syncthing-for-PocketBook/README.en.md

 Tested on PB740 v6.8.3455<br>
 Syncthing v1.28.0, Linux version (32-bit ARM)<br>
 Also works on Era Color (PB700K3)

+This repository contains instructions for installing and setting up the Syncthing application on your PocketBook device.
+Syncthing is a file synchronization program that allows you to sync files between devices over the internet or local network.
+In this case, it enables you to synchronize books and other documents between your PocketBook and other devices such as a computer or smartphone.
+Your data remains entirely yours and is stored only on your own devices.
 ## Installation

 - Create a *syncthing* folder in internal memory `ext1\applications\syncthing`